BlueSmiley/Bot-framework/README.md

 - Install the Bot Framework Emulator version 4.2.0 or greater from [here][6]

 ## Connect to the bot using Bot Framework Emulator **v4**
+- Run the program as usual
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration
+- File -> Open Bot
 - Navigate to `my-chat-bot` folder
 - Select `my-chat-bot.bot` file